novvvels/WuxiaNovvvels/README.md

 # WuxiaNovvvels

 WuxiaNovvvels is a free novel reader.
+WuxiaNovvvels is removed from google play.
-You can get it at [here](https://play.google.com/store/apps/details?id=org.ilibra.wuxiaworld1)
+Now you can get it at [here](https://github.com/novvvels/WuxiaNovvvels/releases)

 If you find any issues or suggestion,please report it to [here](https://github.com/novvvels/WuxiaNovvvels/issues)